gardener/gardener/docs/development/local_setup.md

 ### Run the Gardener

-Next, run the Gardener API Server, the Gardener Controller Manager (optionally), the Gardener Scheduler (optionally), and the Gardenlet in different terminal windows/panes using rules in the `Makefile`.
+Next, run the Gardener API Server, the Gardener Controller Manager (optionally), the Gardener Scheduler (optionally), and the gardenlet in different terminal windows/panes using rules in the `Makefile`.

 ```bash
 make start-apiserver